eneam/positions-solr-highlighter/README.md

 Tested with Solr 8.11.2 and Java 1.8

-Derived from the work of Tricia Jenkins @ https://issues.apache.org/jira/browse/SOLR-4722
+Inspired by the work of Tricia Jenkins @ https://issues.apache.org/jira/browse/SOLR-4722

 ## Compiling
 Compile with ./gradlew build